pshah116/Triple-Ten-Projects/Zomato/README.md

 10)  Create a “Top Rated This Month” section in the app or site, encouraging users to try and rate new places.

+## Assumptions and Caveats

+1) Demographic Data Limitations: Some users may have incomplete demographic details (e.g., no marital status or family size), which might limit segmentation depth.

+2) “Too Few Ratings” Category: Many restaurants fall under the “Too Few Ratings” group, which limits the reliability of conclusions about performance based on user ratings.

+3) Missing Ratings Bias: A significant portion of the dataset contains entries with no rating ("--"), which may bias customer sentiment analysis or insights based on customer feedback.

+4) Currency Conversion Rate: It is assumed that the applied currency conversion rate (from INR to USD) remained constant throughout the analysis period.
+Fluctuations in exchange rates were not accounted for.
+The data was collected from January 2017- December 2020 where the average currency rate was 1 USD = ₹83.41

+5) Customer Demographics Accuracy: Demographic fields like age, gender, and marital status are assumed to be correctly entered by users and reflective of the target audienc